 These older objectives are deprecated with the release of Marketing API v17.0.
 Please refer to the Outcome-Driven Ads Experiences mapping table to find the new objectives and their corresponding destination types, optimization goals and promoted objects.

-support only certain ad set optimization_goal
+Certain campaign objectives support only certain ad set optimization_goals:

-Campaign Objective | Default optimization_goal | Other valid optimization_goal |
+| Campaign Objective | Default optimization_goal | Other valid optimization_goal |

 |